 I was so sad to hear about Jack Klugman's passing last week.
 Klugman was a mainstay in my house and I loved him as both Oscar Madison and the incorrigible Dr. Quincy.
-He did a lot of other amazing things as well, such as 12 Angry Men and a fantastic episode of Insight titled Packy, where he crossed over to the other side only to greeted by a God who look an awful lot like Bob Newhart!
+He did a lot of other amazing things as well, such as 12 Angry Men and a fantastic episode of Insight titled Packy, where he crossed over to the other side only to be greeted by a God who looked an awful lot like Bob Newhart!
 But I think it's Quincy M.E. that will always have my heart.
 My mother was a nurse and a mystery lover, so Quincy played all the right morbid notes for her.
 I rediscovered the show during the summer of 2009 when it ran on a local channel and I've seen almost every episode.

 I do podcast segments for the Movies About Girls show, and actually recorded a Quincy-centric segment earlier this year as a way to help celebrate Klugman's 90th birthday.
 I was hoping he'd have 90 more, but that, unfortunately, was not in the cards.
 He did leave us so much to cherish though, and I decided to post a transcription of my podcast segment below.
 RIP Jack, you are loved and missed.